UnderstandingMolecularSimulation/CaseStudies/README.md

 material about molecular simulations can be found on the web: http://molsim.chem.uva.nl/course/material.html -->

+The GitHub actions for this repository were fixed thanks to [@guacke](https://github.com/guacke).

 We have done our best to remove all errors from this document and the